preaudc/tech-articles/SparkGoodPractices.md

 ```scala
 case class TestData(id: Long, desc: String, comment: String)
 ```
-We hit an error when we try to map the parquet file loaded as a Dataset to the new definition of `TestData`, because the schema of the parquet file and the schema of `TestData` do not match anymore:
+We're hitting an error when we try to map the parquet file loaded as a Dataset to the new definition of `TestData`, because the schema of the parquet file and the schema of `TestData` do not match anymore:
 ```scala
 val dsRead = spark.read.parquet(localFile).as[TestData]
 // will output: